dev4press/coreactivity/readme.txt

 * Online via GEOJS.io website
 * IP2Location Local Database
+* MaxMind GeoLite2 Local Database

 To use IP2Location, you need to have account on IP2Location, to get the download token, and getting the Lite versions of the database is free.
-Plugin supports use of all Lite databases, and using the provided token it can keep the database updated on a weekly basis.
+To use MaxMind GeoLite2, you need to have MaxMind account, and the license for downloading the files, it is free for the GeoLite2 database files.
+Plugin supports use of all Lite databases for both providers, and using the provided token it can keep the database updated on a weekly basis.

 = More Features =
 * Instant Notifications